fbpx

 During these seasons, the weather is generally stable, with clear skies, low precipitation, and mild temperatures, which provide favorable climbing conditions.
 The autumn season is often preferred by climbers due to the relatively stable weather patterns and clear views, which offer better visibility of the stunning Himalayan scenery.

 During the spring season, the temperatures can be colder, especially at higher altitudes, and there may be occasional snowfall or storms.
-However, the spring season is generally less crowded than the autumn season, which can be an advantage for climbers seeking a quieter and more peaceful climbing experience.
+However, the spring season is generally less crowded than the autumn season, which can be an advantage for climbers seeking more peaceful climbing experience.

 It is important to note that climbing Manaslu in the winter and monsoon seasons is generally not recommended due to the harsh weather conditions, heavy snowfall, and increased risks of avalanches and other hazards.
 Climbers should also be aware of the potential risks associated with the changing weather patterns in the Himalayas and be prepared for unexpected weather changes.

-Manaslu expedition packages cost USD D 14500 per person.
+Manaslu expedition packages cost USD D 14500 per person which includes the permit cost for Manaslu expedition.
 We might be able to offer you a good deal if there are more than 10 people.
 We at Nepal Wilderness Trekking Pvt never compromise on expedition services despite compromising on costs.
 Expert climbing guides are available, as well as highlanders’ support for all highlanders’ climbing.

 The Manaslu Expedition is a challenging climbing adventure that involves summiting Mount Manaslu, the eighth-highest mountain in the world.
 Manaslu is located in the Himalayas of Nepal, and the climb requires technical mountaineering skills and experience.
 Here are some things you should know if you’re planning a Manaslu Expedition: